Institutes participants have full schedules which incorporate the academic, social, and cultural aspects of the program into each day.

 |12:30–3:30 pm||Lectures, guided study, and small group sessions|

 |4:00–6:00 pm||Selected organized activities such as indoor and outdoor games, sports, arts and crafts, local excursions, etc.|

 |7:00–9:30 pm||Free time for informal study, activities organized by residential staff|

 |9:30 pm||All participants must be in their residence|

 |11:00 pm||Lights out (on Fridays and Saturdays this may be one hour later)|

 - Morning classes are taught in Stanford classrooms or other instructional spaces, and are led by the course instructor.

-- Evenings allow students unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in cluster-wide activities such as talent shows and dances, which are held each session.
+- Evenings allow participants unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in cluster-wide activities such as talent shows and dances, which are held each session.